maymohan/baxter/README.rst

 Baxter SDK ROS Noetic fork
 ===========================

 This is a ROS Noetic/Python3 compatible fork of the Baxter SDK.
+Please follow the installation instructions described in the (wiki)[https://github.com/maymohan/baxter/wiki/Installation-Instructions]

 ROS Noetic compatible Baxter repositories that the rosinstall file includes can be found here:

 +------------------+-----------------------------------------------------+